wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `saltToDeg`
 - `saltToRad`

-### Angle and direction extractions
+### Angle and direction conversions

-- `getDirectionByVector(x, y, baseDirection?)` : computes the direction angle of a 2D vector relative to a base direction.
+- `vecToDir(v, baseDirection?)` : computes the direction angle of a 2D vector relative to a base direction.
+  - `v`: the 2D vector.
+  - `baseDirection`: the base direction in radian.
+Default to be 0.
+- `vecToDirCoord(x, y, baseDirection?)` : the same as `vecToDir` but with coordinates.
   - `x`, `y`: the x and y components of the vector.
   - `baseDirection`: the base direction in radian.
 Default to be 0.
-- `getVectorByDirection(direction, baseDirection?)` : computes a 2D vector from a direction angle and an optional base direction angle.
+- `dirToVec(direction, baseDirection?)` : computes a 2D vector from a direction angle and an optional base direction angle.
-- `getRelativeDirection(direction, baseDirection?)` : computes the relative direction between two direction angles.
+- `relDir(direction, baseDirection?)` : computes the relative direction between two direction angles.
   - This is dedicated to compute the relative direction.
 So the base direction must be provided.

+### Extraction of information.

 - `getBottlePolarAngle(toBottle?)`: computes the direction angle of the current bottle position.
   - `toBottle`: Boolean default to be `true`.
 Decide to calculate the angle toward the bottle or from the bottle.
 - `getBottlePolarAngleByEntity(expectedEntityTypes, toBottle?)`: computes the direction angle of the current bottle position _relative to the center_ of the given entity touching the current bottle.